drocheam/optrace/docs/source/usage/overview.rst

 ______________________

 :python:`optrace` is the primary namespace.
-While there is a separate sub-namespace for the tracer, called :mod:`optrace.tracer`, it is automatically included in the main namespace.
+All functionality from :mod:`optrace.tracer` is automatically included in this main namespace.

 .. testcode::

    import optrace as ot

-Classes can be now accessed as :python:`ot.Raytracer, ot.CircularSurface, ot.RaySource, ...`.
+Access classes using :python:`ot.Raytracer, ot.CircularSurface, ot.RaySource, ...`.

-optrace provides plotting functionality for images, spectra, media etc.
+optrace provides plotting functionality for images, spectra, surfaces and media.
 These plotting functions are included in the :mod:`optrace.plots` namespace.

 .. testcode::